 1. This section provides which state's law governs a certificate of title.
-It is the law of the jurisdiction that created the certificate of title, from the moment the application is delivered to the titling office until such time as certificate of title ceases to be effective under the law of the issuing jurisdiction or an application is delivered to the titling office of a different state.
+It is the law of the jurisdiction that created the certificate of title, from the moment the application is delivered to the titling office until such time as the vessel becomes covered by another certificate, which would typically occur when an application is delivered to the titling office of a different state or the vessel becomes a documented vessel.

-2. There is no conflict between this section and Section 5, which requires the owner of a vessel apply for a certificate of title in the state of principal use.
-Section 5 imposes a requirement on the owner.
+2. There is no conflict between this section and Section 6, which requires the owner of a vessel to apply for a certificate of title in the state of principal use.
+Section 6 imposes a requirement on the owner.
 This section provides which state's law governs a certificate.

 Example 1: Owner has a vessel for which this state is the state of principal use.
 Owner applies for and receives a certificate of title for the vessel from the titling office of another state.

-Owner has failed to comply with Section 5.
+Owner has failed to comply with Section 6.
 Nevertheless, the law of the issuing state governs all issues relating to the certificate of title.

 3. Pursuant to Article 9 of the Uniform Commercial Code, the only way to perfect a security interest in non-inventory collateral covered by a certificate of title statute is through compliance with the certificate of title act.
 See UCC Section 9-311(a)(2), (d).
 The scope of this rule is greatly affected by Article 9's choice of law rules.
-Under those rules, the law of the jurisdiction which created the certificate (or for which an application had been filed) is the law that governs, even if neither the debtor nor the goods are located there.
+Under those rules, the law of the jurisdiction which created the certificate (or in which an application had been filed) is the law that governs, even if neither the debtor nor the goods are located there.
 See UCC Section 9-303.
 That law continues to control even if the debtor or the goods move, until the certificate expires by its own terms or a new certificate of title is applied for in a different state.
 Id.